 Ethan* was still a baby when he started visitations with his father, David.
 There was a long history of abuse between David and Ethan’s mother, and though she wanted her son to have a relationship with his father, she was anxious about the visits given her shared past with David.
 Family Connections recognized and responded to her anxiety, working closely with her to set up specific transition times and procedures for the visits so she’d never have to be on the property at the same time as David.

-Nowadays, over a year later, Ethan comfortably toddles around the Harmony House during his visits and smiles anytime Dad is mentioned.
-Mom feels comfortable and supported by our team.
-She’s never had to interact with Ethan’s father throughout the entirety of their services, which is an important part of Family Connection’s services.
+Over a year later, Ethan comfortably toddles around the Harmony House during his visits and smiles anytime his is mentioned.
+Ethan’s mom feels comfortable and supported by our team.
 David and Ethan are just beginning to have some outside visitations, potentially spending time together at the library or a park.
 We’re excited by how much this family has grown!